-In the second stage of TREE (four more annual follow-up survey panels between 2004 and 2007), the study centred on what is referred to in German as the second threshold, that is, the transition from upper secondary level education (be it vocational or general) to working life or tertiary education tracks.
+In the second stage of TREE (four additional annual follow-up surveys between 2004 and 2007), the study centred on what is referred to in German as the second threshold, that is, the transition from upper secondary level education (be it vocational or general) to working life or tertiary education.

-In a third, ongoing phase (2008-2012), another survey was carried out in 2010.
+In a third phase (2008-2012), another, eighth survey was carried out in 2010.
 By then, the cohort under study had been out of compulsory school for ten years.
-In-depth analysis of the survey data from the panel waves from 2001 to 2010 is another key objective in this phase.
-Un upcoming fourth phase shall include yet another, ninth survey wave in 2014, by which time the sample shall be thirty years old on average.
+Phase 4 included a ninth follow-up survey in 2014, carried out at an average sample age of approximately 30.

-Project objectives
+Research objectives

-TREE was launched on the basis of a recommendation the OECD made for Switzerland after its international review of transitions from initial education to working life (TIEW).
+TREE1 was launched on the basis of a recommendation the OECD made for Switzerland after its international review of transitions from initial education to working life (TIEW).
 Looking at the country report for Switzerland (Galley & Meyer 1999), which revealed substantial research gaps on the subject matter, the OECD expert committee in charge noted:

 "The opportunity should not be missed to equip Switzerland with a longitudinal survey of transitions at national level [...].
 Transition pathways to employment are becoming increasingly complex.
 To understand young people's decisions and options, and to take them into account in policy decisions, appropriate analytical instruments are needed."
-(OECD 1999:53)
+(OECD 1999: 53).